South Vietnam Air Force: 1961–1962

-In mid-December 1961, the USAF began delivery of 30 T-28A/B Trojans to the RVNAF.
+In mid-December 1961, the USAF began delivery of 30 T-28A/B Trojans to the VNAF.
 The 2nd Fighter Squadron equipped with T-28A/B Trojans was formed at Nha Trang AB.
-In late 1961 four USAF T-28 pilots from Operation Farm Gate were sent to Nha Trang AB to train RVNAF crews.
+In late 1961 four USAF T-28 pilots from Operation Farm Gate were sent to Nha Trang AB to train VNAF crews.
 The 2nd Fighter Squadron became fully operational in mid-1962.
 It was renamed the 516th Fighter Squadron in January 1963.

 In October 1961, the 2nd Helicopter Squadron was activated at Da Nang AB.

 In December 1961, the 3rd Liaison Squadron was activated at Da Nang AB.

-The RVNAF 1st Fighter Squadron staged AD-6 Skyraiders at Pleiku Air Base from late 1961 and this force was later increased to 4 A-1s and a C-47 flareship.
+The VNAF 1st Fighter Squadron staged AD-6 Skyraiders at Pleiku Air Base from late 1961 and this force was later increased to 4 A-1s and a C-47 flareship.

-On 27 February 1962, two RVNAF pilots Second Lieutenant Nguyễn Văn Cử and First Lieutenant Phạm Phú Quốc flying from Bien Hoa AB bombed the Independence Palace in their A-1 Skyraiders in an attempt to kill Diệm.
+On 27 February 1962, two VNAF pilots Second Lieutenant Nguyễn Văn Cử and First Lieutenant Phạm Phú Quốc flying from Bien Hoa AB bombed the Independence Palace in their A-1 Skyraiders in an attempt to kill Diệm.
 Three palace staff died and 30 were injured in the attack.

 In mid-1962, the 2nd Fighter Squadron at Nha Trang AB began detaching six aircraft to Da Nang AB.

 In September 1962, the 12th Air Base Squadron was formed at Nha Trang AB.

 In December 1962, the 293rd Helicopter Squadron was activated at Tan Son Nhut AB, it was inactivated in August 1964.
-Also that month Pleiku AB was activated by the RVNAF as Air Base 62.
+Also that month Pleiku AB was activated by the VNAF as Air Base 62.

-In late 1962, the RVNAF formed the 716th Composite Reconnaissance Squadron initially equipped with two C-45 photo-reconnaissance aircraft.
+In late 1962, the VNAF formed the 716th Composite Reconnaissance Squadron initially equipped with two C-45 photo-reconnaissance aircraft.